 I have found out that most people get confused in regards to understanding how DAX works in row context.
 This is because row context can be quite complicated and unnecessarily so.
 So we’re going to touch on row context throughout this article.
+You may watch the full video of this tutorial at the bottom of this blog.

 The way I think about row context is through iterations or iterating functions.
 As soon as I made that distinction in my mind, it made more sense in terms of what was actually going on in the calculation engine.